There are three ways to write for online readers. Learn copywriting and how to write content for the Web below.

 But wait!
 You also get a bonus.
 There has to be a bonus, because people love to think they are getting a special deal.
 And nothing says “special deal” like getting something extra for “FREE”.

 But Wait (again)!
 You have to create a sense of urgency, so that they are compelled to buy now.
 If readers wait, if you lose the momentum, if their “Hallelujah!” grows cold, they won’t return.
 They won’t buy.
 You won’t get their money.

 Remember that people don’t tend to read on the Web.
 They tend to scan.
 The more scannable your sales copy is, the better it will convert.
 And if you really grab the reader… ahem, I mean the scanner… the more likely they are to actually read your copy.

 Content writing: how to write task-oriented content for the Web

 Also called “how-to” text, task-oriented content is useful.
 It’s kind of like technical writing, but just a little more interesting than IKEA instructions.
 People are searching for specific information to use.
 For instance, they might need to know how to do something.
 Like cook a turkey.
+Like buy a house.
 Like build a raft.
 Like house-train their penguin.

 Or they might want to know what they have to do.
 What are the laws?
 What are the rules?
 What are their rights?

 Or they might want to complete a transaction, such as pay a parking ticket or apply for a passport.